 The COVID-19 pandemic has made it more important than ever to put a strong focus on mental health.

-Council needs to work much harder on community building when this is all over.
+Council needs to work hard on community building when this is all over.
 Building strong communities is a key step in creating a safety net and a sense of connectedness, which is a vital part of a person’s wellbeing.
 By engaging with strong communities, Council can put mental health in the spotlight as we recover post-COVID.

 In particular, Council needs to engage with groups in our community who are most at risk of experiencing mental ill-health.
 This includes young people, seniors and people who identify as LGBTQIA+.
 It is particularly important that these groups are given support and encouragement to access mental health services if they need to.